Configure DNS for AWS inbound Private Link

 Architecture overview

-The single endpoint approach routes all workspaces in a region through one shared VPC endpoint, simplifying DNS configuration and management.
+The single endpoint approach routes all workspaces in any region and account-level resources through one shared VPC endpoint, which simplifies DNS configuration and management.
 This page defaults to this recommended approach for all configuration instructions.

 $ nslookup myworkspace.cloud.databricks.com